veerayab1998/VB_UNIX_Assignment/README.md

     * the **increasing** folder contains a output from chr1-10 in increasing order and ? for ?/?
     * the **decreasing** folder contains a output from chr1-10 in decreasing order and - for ?/?

-    ### 05_join_files - this folder includes pre-joined files from teosinte, maize, and sorted snp files
+    ### 05_join_files - this folder includes pre-joined files from teosinte, maize, and sorted SNP files
     * the **output** folder contains output files after joining the SNP and both the teosinte and maize files
     * _both file 1 and file 2 for each maize and teosinte file in **output** folder are the outcome of
         * join maize snp > file1